 By holding dual citizenship, you won’t need a visa to stay in the countries you hold citizenship.
 Depending on a country’s agreement with other nations, second-passport countries provide visa-free travel to more destinations than what is available with just one passport.

-This makes second citizenship particularly powerful in EU countries since EU passport countries offer freedom of mobility within the European Union and the right to live and work there indefinitely.
+This makes dual citizenship particularly powerful in EU countries since EU passport countries offer freedom of mobility within the European Union and the right to live and work there indefinitely.

-Contrary to popular belief, you cannot just ‘buy’ citizenship.
+Contrary to popular belief, you cannot just ‘buy’ dual nationality.
 You have to earn it, depending on your unique circumstances and objectives.
-In general, you can get another passport in four ways:
+There are four common ways to get a second passport which include:

 By birth